robvanuden/web/source/index.md

     </div>
     <div class="col-md-6 list-right">
       <h2><span class="icon icon-notebook"></span> Adaptive Logging</h2>
       <p>Log output is optimized for the best readability.
-Depending on the current environment the build is running on, target captions will be printed in various figlet fonts or utilize CI specific service messages.</p>
+Depending on the current environment the build is running on, target captions will be printed in various figlet fonts or utilize service messages if supported by the CI system.</p>
       <div id="adaptive-logging-carousel" class="carousel slide" data-ride="carousel3">
         <ol class="carousel-indicators">
           <li data-target="#adaptive-logging-carousel" data-slide-to="0" class="active"></li>